chevron-down Created with Sketch Beta.

 About

-Detention and LOP Information Line Internship
+Spring 2025 Detention and LOP Information Line Internship

 About Us

-The ABA Commission on Immigration’s Detention & Legal Orientation Program (LOP) Information Line provides legal information on immigration matters to callers in ICE custody throughout the nation.
-Our goal is to ensure that the due process rights of immigrants are respected.
-We aim to provide vital information and support to immigrants and refugees detained by ICE and promote pro bono practices across the country.
-People in ICE custody are facing barriers in countless ways including limited access to information and lawyers, limited access to their family and friends, limited access to financial support, language barriers, and overall dehumanizing conditions.
-The Information Line aims to orient callers about the immigration process and their rights by providing information to callers in their native language by phone and by mail and directing them toward potential legal help in their location.
+The ABA Commission on Immigration’s Detention & Legal Orientation Program (LOP) Information Line provides legal information on immigration matters to callers in Immigration and Customs Enforcement (ICE) custody throughout the nation.
+Our goal is to ensure that the human and due process rights of immigrants in detention are respected.
+We aim to provide high-quality legal information and related support to immigrants and asylum-seekers detained by ICE as well as to promote pro bono service across the country.

 Duties